cohstats/coh3-stats/README.md

 Before making an MR please create an issue describing what you want to change / how you want to change it.
 So we can have some discussion, also it avoids multiple people working on the same thing.

+Feel free to create fork and make MR.

+Development conventions:
+- Name the files with `-` instead of camelCase.
+Eg `color-scheme-toggle.tsx`
+- Try not to add anymore eslint warnings if possible (Don't worry if you don't know how to solve it though)
+- Prettier and eslint should cover the rest

 ## Development aproach

 ### High level architecture